 Though the minimum number of graduate credits required by the Graduate School for a master's degree is 45, the CIS Department requires 54.
+Graduate students must maintain at least a 3.00 grade point average (GPA) in all graduate courses taken with graded option.
 The maximum number of credit hours transferable, through the Graduate School, from another institution or another classification is 15.
 A student may also petition (unofficially, within the department) to have specific course requirements waived, based on their previous coursework.
 All petitions (obtained through the Graduate Program Coordinator) must be submitted to and approved, in writing, by the Graduate Education Committee.

 Electives: Ph.D. students must take an additional 24 credits of graduate-level courses, 12 of which must be from 600-level courses.
 Courses numbered 510 which appear on the approved course list may be included in any 500-level credits.
 For graduate level courses taken in other departments on campus, a petition to the Graduate Education Committee is required.

 Minimum Annual Enrollment: Ph.D. students are expected to enroll in at least six credits worth of 600-level courses each year.
 These six credits can be any 600-level course used to complete the core, cluster, or elective requirements, as described above.
 Note that Research (CIS 601), Dissertation (CIS 603), and Readings (CIS 605) cannot be used to satisfy this requirement.